textpattern/textpattern.github.io/brand/editorial-style-guidelines.md

 For the most part you shouldn't need the third-person either (his, her, them, they).
 But there may be exceptions, such as when talking about the "roles and privileges":http://docs.textpattern.io/administration/user-roles-and-prvileges of other website users besides the administrator (who you're addressing).

-fn1.
-But it's okay to use footnotes like this to make reference to common extensions, notably when talking about the administration side.
-F
+[^1]: But it's okay to use footnotes like this to make reference to common extensions, notably when talking about the administration side.

-h3().
-Textpattern CMS website (audience: various)
+### Textpattern CMS website (audience: various)

-Write in the first-person _and_ second-person.
-The perspective in this case is Textpattern (the project), specifically using "we" and "us"
+Write in the first-person *and* second-person.
+The perspective in this case is Textpattern (the project), specifically using "we" and "us".

 Do not write in first-person, regardless of whether the pronouns are normative, objective, or possessive.
 You should never be using these: I/we, me/us, my, mine, our, ours.

 Likewise, do not use the third-person in your copy.
 So don't use these words: he, she, they ... him, her, them ... his, her, hers, their, theirs ... it.
 They're indirect and totally unnecessary.

-h2(#lang).
-Language (Oxford English conventions)
+## Language (Oxford English conventions)

 Textpattern's default language is English, and follows the conventions provided by Oxford University Press resources, notably the __New Oxford Style Manual__, 2nd Edition, and the __"Oxford English Dictionary":http://www.oed.com__ (OED).
 All Textpattern platforms designate this choice of English usage in the language tags of website templates: